 WHAT IS GENITAL HERPES?

 Genital herpes is a common sexually transmitted disease that is caused by the herpes simplex virus.
-It is estimated that at least one in five adults in the United States is infected with the virus, but many people have no symptoms and do not realize that they are infected.
+It is estimated that at least one in five adults in the United States is infected with the virus, but many people have mild or no symptoms and do not realize that they are infected.

 People who have genital herpes are encouraged to talk to their sexual partner, use condoms, and take other preventive measures to prevent transmission (passing the virus to others).
 Genital herpes can be spread even when there are no visible ulcers or blisters.

-Being diagnosed with genital herpes can be an emotional and distressing experience, and it is important to speak with your healthcare provider about how to manage symptoms and avoid passing the virus to sexual partners.
+Being diagnosed with genital herpes can be an emotional and distressing experience, and it is important to speak with your health care provider about how to manage symptoms and avoid passing the virus to sexual partners.
 Counseling and support groups can also be beneficial to individuals living with genital herpes infection.

 GENITAL HERPES CAUSE